-Role of Staff under the Sexual Misconduct Policy
+Role of Faculty under the Sexual Misconduct Policy

-Staff members play a critical role in supporting the wellbeing of survivors and achieving the goals of the Sexual Misconduct Policy in a number of areas:
+Faculty members play a critical role in supporting the wellbeing of survivors and achieving the goals of the Sexual Misconduct Policy in a number of areas:

-- Providing a trauma informed response to a disclosure of sexualized violence (see next page) - Administering support services that survivors have access to under the Sexual Misconduct Policy (see Support Services on the next page) - Upholding privacy by not sharing any information regarding the disclosure until you have consulted with SVPRO about what (if anything) needs to be shared and with whom, in order to protect confidentiality and minimize retraumatization - Maintaining the survivor's right to choice and control by respecting their decisions about reporting.
+- Providing a trauma informed response to a disclosure of sexualized violence (see next page) - Facilitating academic concessions for survivors in accordance with UBC's Academic Concession Policy, which grants concessions for those who have been impacted by sexualized violence on the basis of compassionate grounds. - Upholding privacy by not sharing any information regarding the disclosure until you have consulted with SVPRO about what (if anything) needs to be shared and with whom, in order to protect confidentiality and minimize retraumatization - Maintaining the survivor's right to choice and control by respecting their decisions about reporting.
 The Sexual Misconduct Policy directs staff and faculty NOT to report a disclosure unless asked to do so by the survivor.
-Instead consult SVPRO regarding next steps. - Taking responsibility for creating and sustaining a culture of consent in the workplace, including online.
+Instead consult SVPRO regarding next steps. - Taking responsibility for creating and sustaining a culture of consent in learning and research, in physical and digital spaces.